micmejia/bible-dump/AMPC/Luke/Luke 16.md

-But he answered, No, father Abraham, but if someone from the dead goes to them, they will repent ([^q]change their minds for the better and heartily amend their ways, with abhorrence of their past sins).
+But he answered, No, father Abraham, but if someone from the dead goes to them, they will repent (change their minds for the better and heartily amend their ways, with abhorrence of their past sins).